-Church.

-and

-Julia Long, 88, of Coal Town-

-ship, PA, died at her home on

-June 30, 2000.
-She is formerly

-from the 10 Court of Plateau

-Place.
-While in Greenbelt she at-

-tended Holy Cross Luthern
+Julia Long, 88, of Coal Township, PA, died at her home on June 30, 2000.
+She is formerly from the 10 Court of Plateau Place.
+While in Greenbelt she attended Holy Cross Luthern

-Stephen Long, Lancaster; Elizabeth Fisher, Gambrills, MD; Barbara Teferenko, Philadelphia;

-Thomas Long, Millersburg; Mary

-Heitzman and Beverly Stanchick,

-Coal Township; Henrietta

-Kruelski, Theresa Horvath,

-Debora Merena, and Robert Long

-and his wife Anna Mae,

-Kulpmont, PA; and Victoria Rudy

-Beltsville, 48 grandchildren, 60

-great-grandchildren; and two

-great-great grandchildren; two sis-

-ters; nieces and nephews.
-She

-was preceded in death by her

-husband Henry J. Long, two

-sons, one daughter, five sisters

-and two brothers.
-One of her

-grandchildren Brian Rudy of

-Ridge Road is a volunteer with
+Survivors include 12 children, Stephen Long, Lancaster; Elizabeth Fisher, Gambrills, MD; Barbara Teferenko, Philadelphia; Thomas Long, Millersburg; Mary Heitzman and Beverly Stanchick, Coal Township; Henrietta Kruelski, Theresa Horvath, Debora Merena, and Robert Long and his wife Anna Mae, Kulpmont, PA; and Victoria Rudy Catherine Casarella, Beltsville, 48 grandchildren, 60 great-grandchildren; and two great-great grandchildren; two sisters; nieces and nephews.
+She was preceded in death by her husband Henry J. Long, two sons, one daughter, five sisters and two brothers.
+One of her grandchildren Brian Rudy of Ridge Road is a volunteer with the Greenbelt Fire Department.

 Services were held July 3.
+2000 in Kulpmont, PA.

-Greenbelter Juanita Deliz, 48,
+Juanita Deliz